Wanted: Jaguar Priest

 - You’ve shipped a real product before that you can show me.

 - You have hands-on experience with our technology stack.
 I hear that “full stack” has become a dirty word, but we all do pretty much everything around here.
-Our web server is written in Ruby on Rails 4.2.x, with a smidgen of Node Express.
+Our web server is written in Ruby on Rails 5.0.x, with a smidgen of Node Express.
 Our front end is mostly written in ReactJS 0.14, our newer code uses Redux, with a bunch of legacy Backbone code.
 Yep, we got ourselves some technical debt.
 We know where it is (mostly) and how to fix it, given time and eyeballs.
+In a larger organization I could take the hit of training someone on the RoR stack because stacks are fungible, but the team is still too small for that.

 - Expect to handle Zendesk tickets from lawyers about one day out of the week.